tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 The class is hands-on oriented; we will spend 30-40% of the time with excesses.

-⏰Concerned about the timezone?
+📝 Concerned about the timezone?
 No worries.
 You will receive materials beforehand and a recording after each day and are encouraged to ask questions even before and after the period of the class.
 See [Format and Package](#format-and-package) for more details.

 ## Target Audience